lucyconklin/qs-backend/README.md

 ## Success response
 For `GET` and `PUT` requests to an :id and all `POST` requests, the success response will be the requested or new record.

-For 'DELETE' requests you should see a message indicating that you have successfully deleted a record.
+For `DELETE` requests you should see a message indicating that you have successfully deleted a record.

 ## Error response
 Most endpoints will have helpful error messages.
 Usually this will occur when require params have not been included in the request.